MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/troubleshooting.md

 Note that `daemon-data*.log` may contain personal information and should generally only be shared with trusted support people. `goroutine-stacks*.log` does not contain personal information.

-### Host Container Service
+### Host Compute Service
-The Docker Engine depends on a Windows-specific Host Container Service.
+The Docker Engine depends on a Windows-specific Host Compute Service.
 It has separate logs:
 - Microsoft-Windows-Hyper-V-Compute-Admin
 - Microsoft-Windows-Hyper-V-Compute-Operational